Writing Terms of Service: Everything You Need to Know

 Think of it this way: if you get your lawyer involved now, it's less likely you'll need to get your lawyer involved later when you've already done something wrong.
 At a minimum, you should get a contracts lawyer to write a limited liability clause for you.

 If you need help with writing terms of service, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.